as4529/gp3/README.md

 **Overview**

 gp3 currently focuses on grid structure-exploiting inference for Gaussian Process Latent Variable Models.
-As of now, we support Laplace approximation and Stochastic Variational Inference.
-For usage examples see the notebooks in the examples directory.
+As of now, we support Laplace approximations and Stochastic Variational Inference.
+For usage examples, see the notebooks in the examples directory.
 Comprehensive documentation coming soon.

 gp3 is currently compatible with Python 2.7.
 Install with